aalwang/proto-cookbook/README.md

 ## Structure

-(State one or more sections that will comprise the notebook.
-E.g., _This cookbook is broken up into two main sections - "Foundations" and "Example Workflows."_ Then, describe each section below.)
+This cookbook is broken into two primary sections including an  introduction and notebooks section.

-### Section 1 ( Replace with the title of this section, e.g. "Foundations" )
+### Introduction

-(Add content for this section, e.g., "The foundational content includes ... ")
+This provides an overview of the cookbooks data and motivation.

-### Section 2 ( Replace with the title of this section, e.g. "Example workflows" )
+### Notebooks

-(Add content for this section, e.g., "Example workflows include ... ")
+The notebooks section holds two notebooks that contain the bulk of the content found in this cookbook.

 ## Running the Notebooks